 Instead, you should develop and test a communication and collaboration pipeline that’s most suitable for your back and front end operations.
 Your next step is to optimize your pipelines to be aligned not just to your operations and to the preferences and skills of your staff, but also to the exact tools and platforms that you use.

-Build your communication, collaboration and knowledge sharing pipelines with inherent security measures.
+Build your communication, collaboration, and knowledge sharing pipelines with inherent security measures.
 Blockchain technology and decentralized, distributed Web systems offer formidable defenses against hacker attacks and malicious programs for your knowledge sharing and communication needs.
 Because of remote work, you’ll be able to contract the services of highly qualified developers at a fraction of the cost of producing these tools and platforms.

 You can also integrate 2FA (Two-Factor Authentication) into your platforms.
 You’re advised to do this for your communication, collaboration and data access platforms.
 This is a process that sends a cryptographically generated code to the registered smartphones or emails of your virtual and in-house staff.
 This is then hashed and authenticated before they are granted access to your private resources.

-Plus, consider providing your virtual workers and in-house staff with the cyber security tools that they need to secure their devices, smartphones, home and office networks.
+Plus, consider providing your virtual workers and in-house staff with the cyber security tools that they need to secure their devices, smartphones, home, and office networks.
 These include anti-malware software products, VPN (virtual private network) apps, spam filtering programs and so on.
 Many of the best ones today are premium products.
 So you’re advised to provide these for them, as some might not want to spend their own money for these applications.

 Implement the right company policies.
 These should be able to make your work pipelines, team building activities, communication and collaboration systems more effective in achieving the results that you want.
 Remember, some of your main objectives include optimum security against cyber security threats, enhanced employee engagement and collaboration, and increased work productivity.

 You should also design these policies in certain ways that can address the usual trust issues among remote workers, in-house personnel and your business.
-Consider consulting your legal counsel for ensuring that your contracts, policies and agreement are suited for your organization, industry and country of operations.
+Consider consulting your legal counsel for ensuring that your contracts, policies, and agreement are suited for your organization, industry, and country of operations.
 You’re also advised to consult legal professionals who specialize in the countries and regions where your virtual workers are based.

 Identify new areas and segments of your current target markets with lots of opportunities for virtual workers.
 This can provide you with ways to include those groups of people with dispensable income in your ideal customers for your latest products and services.
 You can also take a closer look and decide if developing new offers that are specifically designed for them is likely to benefit your business.

-For example, a retail software development firm can expand their target markets to overseas countries with thriving remote worker communities.
-They can either create solutions that are aimed at what these people need for their work and recreational activities, or add new features to their existing products and service offers to make it more enticing for these new segments.
+For example, a retail software development firm can expand its target markets to overseas countries with thriving remote worker communities.
+They can either create solutions that are aimed at what these people need for their work and recreational activities or add new features to their existing products and service offers to make it more enticing for these new segments.
 They can also localize their solutions for each of these overseas regions.

 Meanwhile, office equipment retailers can pitch promotional offers that are targeted at virtual workers who need better deals for their home offices.
 These can be much smaller tables and fewer chair sets, heaters and air-conditioners among others that can be quite cheaper than those that are designed for company and enterprise use.